Firstly, what is W Series?

-So how will W Series change all that?
+So how is W Series aiming to change all that?

-Our drivers will not have to pay to race in W Series.
-They will therefore be selected on their ability rather than how rich their parents or backers are.
+Our drivers do not have to pay to race in W Series.
+They have and will only be selected on their ability rather than how rich their backers are.
 By bringing together the best female talent into one series, at a time when women’s sport is attracting more attention and coverage than ever before, we believe we will create a platform that will be highly attractive to sponsors.

 Will female drivers ever be able to compete on level terms in Formula 1 with the best male drivers?

-Our ex-Formula 1 experts – David Coulthard, Adrian Newey, Dave Ryan and Matt Bishop – are all of the firm opinion that they may well, eventually, in time, yes.
+Our experts are all of the firm opinion that they may well, eventually, in time, yes.
 There are no physical, physiological, biological or hormonal impediments to their being able to do so.
 Not every male driver is as quick as Lewis Hamilton or Sebastian Vettel, and neither may the best W Series drivers ever be as quick as those two feverishly brilliant multiple Formula 1 world champions; it would be unreasonable to make such a speculative claim so early.
 But, in time, with practice and experience, we expect that the best graduates from W Series will be able to compete in Formula 1 on level terms with the majority of their male rivals.